Li-8023/CSE412-final-project/README.md

 Team Member: Li He, Siyi Hu, Ailun Pei, Adeline Trisnobuwono

-This application is an online shopping
+This project is a desktop app for an online shopping application, created using javafx and utilizing postgresql database.